Bayesian Incentive-Compatible Bandit Exploration: Basic technique: sampling the inferior arm

 A fundamental sub-problem in BIC bandit exploration is to incentivize agents to choose any arm $i\geq 2$ even once, as initially they would only choose arm $1$.
 (Recall that arms are ordered according to their prior mean rewards.)
 We provide a simple stand-alone BIC algorithm that samples each arm at least $k$ times, for a given $k$, and completes in time $k$ times a prior-dependent constant.
 This algorithm is the initial stage of the black-box reduction, and (in a detail-free extension) of the detail-free algorithm.

 In this section we focus on the special case of two arms, so as to provide a lucid introduction to the techniques and approaches in this paper.
 (Extension to many arms, which requires some additional ideas, is postponed to Section \ref{sec:black-box}).
 We allow the common prior to be correlated across arms, under a mild assumption which we prove is necessary.
-For intuition, we explicitly work out the special case of Gaussian priors.
+For intuition, we explicitly work out the special cases of Gaussian priors and beta-binomial priors.

-\ascomment{The comparison to Kremer et al. is a bit muddy; besides, not sure if we want to do it at all here.}